Vergos1/tesla-gallery/README.md

 ## About

-Tesla Gallery is a Tesla-inspired landing with animated gallery sections and smooth transitions.
+Tesla Gallery is a Tesla-inspired landing page with animated gallery sections and smooth transitions.
 Features Swiper carousel with custom controls, Framer Motion animations and a fully responsive layout.

 🔗 **Live:** [tesla-gallery](https://tesla-gallery.vercel.app/)